-I certify that I have audited the financial statements of the Brewin Trust Fund set out on pages 4 to 19, which comprise the balance sheet as at 30 June 2023, and the income and expenditure account, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+I certify that I have audited the financial statements of the Brewin Trust Fund set out on pages 4 to 19, which comprise the balance sheet as at 30 June 2024, and the income and expenditure account, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In my opinion, the financial statements give a true and fair view of the financial position of the Brewin Trust Fund as at 30 June 2023, and of its financial performance and cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in accordance with section 10(1) of the Brewin Trust Fund Ordinance (Cap.
+In my opinion, the financial statements give a true and fair view of the financial position of the Brewin Trust Fund as at 30 June 2024, and of its financial performance and cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and have been properly prepared in accordance with section 10(1) of the Brewin Trust Fund Ordinance (Cap.
 1077).